-- Warnings for IFNβ include decreased peripheral blood cell counts including leukopenia, higher rates of depression, suicide and psychotic disorders, injection site reactions, and risk of severe hepatic injury.
-IFNβ (Avonex, Rebif, Betaseron, Extavia, and Plegridy) is associated with influenza-like symptoms including injection site reactions, musculoskeletal pain, fatigue, and headache.
+- Warnings for IFNβ include decreased peripheral blood cell counts including leukopenia, higher rates of depression, suicide and psychotic disorders, injection site reactions, anaphylaxis, congestive heart failure (CHF), potential development of autoimmune disorders (eg, lupus erythematosus), and risk of severe hepatic injury.
+IFNβ (Avonex, Rebif, Betaseron, Extavia, and Plegridy) are associated with influenza-like symptoms including musculoskeletal pain, fatigue, and headache.
 All IFNβ products carry a warning for thrombotic microangiopathy including thrombotic thrombocytopenic purpura and hemolytic uremic syndrome.
-Adverse events related to IFNβ therapy appear to be dose-related and transient. - Glatiramer acetate is contraindicated in patients with known hypersensitivity to glatiramer acetate or mannitol.
-Patients treated with glatiramer acetate may experience a transient, self-limited, post-injection reaction of flushing, chest pain, palpitations, tachycardia, anxiety, dyspnea, constriction of the throat, and urticaria immediately following injection.
-Injection site reactions including lipodystrophy and skin necrosis have been reported.
+Adverse events related to IFNβ therapy appear to be doserelated and transient. - Glatiramer acetate is contraindicated in patients with known hypersensitivity to glatiramer acetate or mannitol.
+Patients treated with glatiramer acetate may experience a transient, self-limited, post-injection reaction of flushing, chest pain, palpitations, tachycardia, anxiety, dyspnea, constriction of the throat, or urticaria immediately following the injection.
+Injection site reactions including lipoatrophy and skin necrosis have been reported.
 Because glatiramer acetate can modify immune response, it may interfere with immune functions.
 In controlled studies of glatiramer acetate 20 mg/mL, the most common adverse reactions (≥ 10% and ≥ 1.5 times higher than placebo) were injection site reactions, vasodilatation, rash, dyspnea, and chest pain.
-In a controlled study of glatiramer acetate 40 mg/mL, the most common adverse reactions (≥ 10% and ≥ 1.5 times higher than placebo) were injections. - Fingolimod was originally approved with a risk evaluation and mitigation strategies program (REMS) to inform healthcare providers about the serious risks including bradyarrhythmia, atrioventricular block, infections, macular edema, respiratory effects, hepatic effects, fetal risk, increased blood pressure, basal cell carcinoma, immune system effects following discontinuation, and hypersensitivity reactions; however, the FDA lifted the REMS requirements in November 2016.
-Posterior Reversible Encephalopathy Syndrome (PRES) has been reported with fingolimod.
-Patients with pre-existing cardiac disease may poorly tolerate fingolimod and may require additional monitoring.
-In clinical trials, the most common adverse reactions (incidence ≥ 10% and > placebo) were headache, liver transaminase elevation, diarrhea, cough, influenza, sinusitis, back pain, abdominal pain, and pain in extremity.
-If a serious infection develops, consider suspending fingolimod and reassess risks and benefits prior to re-initiation.
-Elimination may take up to 2 months thus, monitoring for infections should continue during this time.
-Do not start fingolimod in patients with active acute or chronic infection until the infection is resolved.
-Life-threatening and fatal infections have been reported in patients taking fingolimod.
-Establish immunity to varicella zoster virus prior to therapy initiation.
-Recent safety labeling changes warn of an increased risk of cutaneous malignancies, including melanoma, in patients treated with fingolimod.
-Cases of PML
+In a controlled study of glatiramer acetate 40 mg/mL, the most common adverse reactions (≥ 10% and ≥ 1.5 times higher than placebo) were injection site reactions. - Fingolimod is contraindicated in patients with a variety of cardiac issues and those with a hypersensitivity to the product.
+Because of a risk for bradyarrhythmia and atrioventricular (AV) blocks, patients should be monitored during Gilenya treatment initiation.
+In controlled clinical trials, first-degree AV block after the first dose occurred in 4.7% of patients receiving Gilenya and 1.6% of patients on placebo.